KarlNoerskov/ANN-implementation-on-simpel-baskeball-game/README.md

 **Planned Version 2.0 Features:**
 * Implementing **backpropagation** to compare training speeds and efficiency against the current neuroevolution approach.
-* Modifying the fitness evaluation to train the network on dynamic generalization (hitting any hoop from any distance) rather than specializing in fixed scenarios.

 ## Installation